 - Exclusions and limitations – What insurance does and does not cover.

-Possible auto insurance discounts to ask for
+What are possible auto insurance discounts to ask about?

 - A valid driver's license

 - Bank account information